 The agency used the whole person rule to establish a hiring goal.
-This means when the actual representation percentage of females, racial/ethnic minorities, or individuals with disabilities is less than reasonably would be expected given the workforce participation in the labor market area/reasonable recruitment area and that difference is at least one whole person (more than 1), then a goal is established for that job category.
+This means when the actual representation percentage of females, persons with disabilities, and racial or ethnic minorities is less than reasonably would be expected given the workforce participation in the labor market area or reasonable recruitment area and that difference is at least one whole person (more than 1), then a goal is established for that job category.

-When a hiring goal for a job category is established, a percentage goal equals to the final availability percentage is calculated for females, racial/ethnic minorities, and individuals with disabilities in that job category.
+When a hiring goal for a job category is established, a percentage goal equals to the final availability percentage is calculated for females, persons with disabilities, and racial or ethnic minorities in that job category.